There is apparently a “home cost crisis,” and a new fintech company called Mesa is looking to solve that.

 This might include discounts for memberships at Costco and at other businesses that offer homeowner-centric services.

 In addition, the company plans to expand their membership rewards to HELOC originations, home warranty plans, insurance, and other financial products for homeowners.
-And an app is coming soon as well.
+And an app is available as well.

 The goal is to make homeownership both more affordable and rewarding by offering discounts and cash back on all related expenses.